 SINGING INTO THE MYSTIC is a journey that looks to access, through singing, the India of the imagination, of its holy men, of its religious tradition and sacred places.
 As the mystic seeks to transcend ordinary human knowledge or seeks unity with a Diety or an absolute, we will seek to touch part of India that is dedicated to a world beyond the mundane.
 The connective tissue, as with all Sound Tracks programs, will be singing and music.

 In fleeting moments we hope to experience the mystical world of India.
-Whether it be as we sing to desert children in Jaisalmer ; or when we hang out with the Sadhus; or sing with a Hindu musical guru; or chant across the Ganges from a boat at sunrise in Varanasi.
+Whether it be as we sing to desert children in Jaisalmer ; or when we hang out with the Sadhus; or sing with a Hindu musical guru; or chant across the Ganges in Varanasi.
 It might be when we connect to Rajasthani gyspy musicians and their families, swathed in colour in the desert or chant with Tibetan monks in Dharmashala.

-Our path takes us from Delhi to Jaisalmer to Varanasi to Dharmashala and back to Delhi.
+Our path takes us from Delhi to Jaisalmer to Varanasi to to Amritsar to Dharmashala and back to Delhi.
 We travel under the guidance of a man dedicated to music and spirituality through his study and his observances - Professor Santiago Lusardi Girelli.

 Santiago, an Italian born in Argentina, spent his early adulthood training in the monastic tradition at the Taize Monastery in France, while leading the monastery choir.
 During that time he lived under the guidance of old monks and of the founder of the Taize tradition - Brother Roger.
 Later, while a Catholic noviciate in Buenos Aires, he led a community that focused on the search for spiritual experience through the practice of the arts and singing and the contemplation of beauty.
 There Santiago studied theology and performed sacred music for many years in different Argentinian Diocesis, also under the advice of Cardinal Bergoglio, who went onto become the current Pope Francis.